tetteykn/UltimateTrainer/README.md

    Configure the trainer to NOP memory bytes or inject code dynamically to obtain addresses.
 Fully customize hotkeys for any address to match your preferences.

 5. **Comprehensive Teleport Menu**
-   Select a game folder containing game-specific coordinates, save and load player positions with unlimited slots, and manage saved locations through transferable and editable text files.
+   Save and load player positions with unlimited slots, and manage saved locations through transferable and editable text files.

 6. **Dynamic Hotkey Display (_Enabled solely for individually licensed products._)**
    Automatically displays your hotkeys and address descriptions directly in the GUI, adapting seamlessly to any game you choose.